tmtxt/tmtxt.github.com/_posts/2013-01-09-display-liquid-code-in-jekyll.md

 have to get used to those crazy curly brackets.
 I really don't like it but I still have to use it until I find a better solution

-For example the with this liquid code:
+One example with this liquid code:

 {% highlight html %}
 {{ "{% for post in site.posts limit:5 "}}%}